 \subsection{Comparison with Other Methods}

-As shown in Tab.~\ref{tab:mm-eureka}, after training on the MM-Eureka dataset, the model trained using our method attains an accuracy of 64.45$\%$ on the in-domain test set, demonstrating a 2.00$\%$ improvement over the model trained with vanilla GRPO.
-Our method outperforms NoisyRollout with a margin of 1.52$\%$, which demonstrates our adversarial images are more effective than randomly augmented images for improving policy exploration.
+As shown in Tab.~\ref{tab:mm-eureka}, after training on the MM-Eureka dataset, the model trained using our method attains an accuracy of 64.45$\%$ on the in-domain test set, demonstrating a 2.00 percentage points improvement over the model trained with vanilla GRPO.
+Our method outperforms NoisyRollout with a margin of 1.52 percentage points, which demonstrates entropy-guided adversarial images are more effective than randomly perturbed images for improving policy exploration.
 Although intervening in policy entropy from different perspectives, our method also outperforms KL-Cov with a gap of 1.11$\%$.
 The superiority of our method is further emphasized by its performance on out-of-domain benchmarks.
-Our method achieves a 1.37$\%$ improvement over the model trained with vanilla GRPO, and outperforms KL-Cov with 1.18$\%$ on HallusionBench.
+Our method achieves a 1.37$\%$ improvement over the model trained with vanilla GRPO, and outperforms KL-Cov with 1.18 percentage points on HallusionBench.
 Our method also achieves the best results in terms of ``OOD Avg.".
-Although NoisyRollout attains the best result on MathVista, it achieves the lowest result on MathVerse.
-It is noteworthy that KL-Cov shows extremely high standard variation of 4,51$\%$ on MM-Eureka, which illustrates its instability during training.
-Our method not only outperforms KL-Cov regarding accuracy, but also shows superiority over KL-Cov in terms of training stability.

-As shown in Tab.~\ref{tab:geo3k}, our method again significantly improves the in-domain accuracy of 2.16$\%$ and slightly surpass the second best KL-Cov of 0.27$\%$.
-Although our method is slightly left behind by KL-Cov on MathVerse, it outperforms KL-Cov on HallusionBench, MathVista, and MatchVision.
-Moreover, the improvement over KL-Cov is up to 2.05$\%$ on HallusionBench.
-As shown in Tab.\ref{geosk_n8}, we conduct comparison on Geometry3K with a smaller group size $n=8$.
-The capacity of policy exploration declines with decreasing of the group size.
-Compared with KL-Cov, our method can better improve policy exploration under the smaller group size, with an improvement over vanilla GRPO of 2.55$\%$ vs. KL-Cov's improvement over vanilla GRPO of 1.39$\%$.
+As shown in Tab.~\ref{tab:geo3k}, our method again improves the in-domain accuracy by 2.16 percentage points and slightly surpasses the second-best method, KL-Cov, by 0.27 percentage points.
+While other methods struggle to improve the performance on OOD benchmarks, our method can consistently enhance the performance on OOD benchmarks.
+As shown in Tab.\ref{geosk_n81}, we conduct comparison on Geometry3K with a smaller group size $n=8$.
+The policy exploration capacity decreases as the group size becomes smaller.
+Compared with KL-Cov, our method can better improve policy exploration under the smaller group size, with an improvement over vanilla GRPO of 2.55 percentage points vs. KL-Cov's improvement over vanilla GRPO of 1.39 percentage points.